About HotSauceFever.com

 What about Advertising?

 We are working on our search engine optimization campaign to build a regular flow of traffic.
 There can be a tendency to put the cart before the horse in regards to ads.
 First and foremost, are the goals listed above, within a site that showcases the care put into the design and development.
-When the time comes to incorporate some advertising or referral-based revenue, we will make sure that it integrates into the site cleanly, while matching the style and theme.
 We're not going to just plaster the site with ads.
+If we decide to include some sort of advertising in the future, we'll let you know.